isobchuk/cpp_register/Readme.md

 - The register address in the bit-band region.
 - Only one bit of the register is needed to be set or reset.

+**Note:** In the future the possibility to use user-defined bit-band will be added.

 ### **How to use?**

 The reference to use this library was located to the example folder.
 It is minimal comprehensive project with LED blinking for stm32f407.
-It was written with VSCode + Clang + Make.
-Also it is builded with '-Oz' optimization and strict environment '-Werror -Wall -Wextra -Wpedantic -Weverything -pedantic-errors'.
+It was written with VSCode + gcc + Make.
+Also it is builded with '-Oz' optimization and strict environment '-Werror -Wall -Wextra, et cetera'.

-Apart from that, the same gcc example is also located there.

 First of all, you have to create the register description header files (as at CMSIS) where you should describe the registers and fields you needed (include register.hpp there).
 The parameters you should pass to Field and Registers are clear and can be found in the Reference manual for the specific chip.